pistakilla/Xytox-Ammomatic/README.md

 * Ammomatic machines in all the maps (see locations below)
 * Blacklisted weapons (weapons that are not allowed to purchase ammo for)
 * Dvar customizable (check below for list of dvars for this mod).
+* *NEW* Fire Sale price!
+During Fire Sale, ammo price will be reduced significantly!

 ## Blacklisted weapons:
 * Raygun